ivoyager/ivoyager/STYLE_GUIDE.md

 ### Astronomy over code convention, in isolation
 Within certain functions we favor standard orbital mechanics symbols over code convention.
 For example, in orbit calculations: `var e: float` for eccentricity and `var E: float` for eccentric anomaly.
 Avoid this for class properties and methods.

-### Static classes assigned to const
+### Static function classes assigned to const
-Use lower case for local assignment of static classes to constants:
+Use lower case for local assignment of static function classes to constants:
 ```const math := preload("res://ivoyager/static/math.gd")```

 ## Code order